DIGIfusion/enchanted-surrogates/README.md

 ### Automated Testing at Pull Request
 The `tests` folder contains unit tests.
 These can be run manually by using the command:

-    python -m pytest tests -v -s
+    python -m pytest tests/automated_tests_no_HPC -v -s

-and will also be automatically run by Github Actions at certain pushes.
+and will also be automatically run by Github Actions at certain pushes and pull-requests.
+It is recommended to manually run the tests before submitting a pull request.

+If on HPC you must be using an interactive session with roughly 4 cores and at least 500MB of memory.
+For some tests it will be necessary to have the submodules initialised and updated:

+    git submodule update --init --recursive

 ### Linting Tests
 A Github Actions workflow is also used for running Pylint tests.
 These are currently only testing for issues categorized as Errors or Fatal.
 Message overview [here](https://pylint.pycqa.org/en/latest/user_guide/messages/messages_overview.html).